CTF-Citadel/challenges/documentation/role_forge.md

 }
 ```

-Of course just changing hte cookie would be pretty bland that's why the participants must also do a directory scan on the website first- <br/>
+Of course just changing the cookie would be pretty bland that's why the participants must also do a directory scan on the website first. <br/>
 There they should find `/developer` which is a webpage which can't be accessed without a cookie containing the role `developer`. <br/>
-Because this should be the easiest web challenge I included a `clue` which can be found on the index page in form of a comment in the html. <br/>
+Because this should be the easiest web challenge I included a `clue` which can be found on the index page in the form of a comment in the html. <br/>
 ```html
 <!DOCTYPE html>
 <html>